 Common features seen in children with a speech delay include:

-These features are explained in this Youtube video.
+These features are explained in here:

 The most practical method of identifying a speech delay is to compare your child’s speech with the age-appropriate norms described by evidence-based speech development milestones.

 Remember, speech delays are different from language delays, so make sure you’re looking at the correct norms for your child.
 If you aren’t sure what those norms, then our free screener can help you with this.

 Your child should be able to say certain sounds at certain ages.
 If they have reached a certain age and still cannot say sounds appropriate for their age, then they might have a speech delay.

 Treating speech delays isn’t a one size fits all.
 Sometimes your child might also have other factors that need to be considered, such as having apraxia, dysarthria, or even a speech sound disorder (articulation disorder, phonological process disorder).

 90% of a child’s critical brain development happens by age 5, and Speech Blubs is perfect for toddlers who are just beginning to speak.
 The app is a unique problem-solving tool which uses positive screen time as a means of “copying” face-to-face interaction.
 The best part is that our app uses videos of real kids (Science of video modeling and mirror neurons) which makes it very similar to face-to-face video chatting which encourages children with speech delay.